Superradiance -- the 2020 Edition: Acknowledgments

 \section{Acknowledgments}

 We thank Ana Sousa Carvalho for kindly preparing the illustrations for us.
 We are indebted to Asimina Arvanitaki, Jacob Bekenstein, \'Oscar Dias, Sam Dolan, Roberto Emparan, Sean Hartnoll, Shahar Hod, Luis Lehner, Carlos Palenzuela, Robert Penna, Silke Weinfurtner for useful comments on a preliminary draft of this manuscript, and especially to Jo\~ao Rosa for comments and for comparing our superradiant amplification factors with his code.
-We are also much indebted to Enrico Barausse, Emanuele Berti, \'Oscar Dias, Roberto Emparan, Leonardo Gualtieri, Carlos Herdeiro, Luis Lehner, Hideo Kodama, Akihiro Ishibashi, Jos\'e Lemos, Avi Loeb, Hirotada Okawa, Frans Pretorius, Thomas Sotiriou, Ulrich Sperhake, Helvi Witek, Shijun Yoshida and Hirotaka Yoshino for many and interesting discussions throughout the years.
-R.B. acknowledges financial support from the FCT-IDPASC program through the grant SFRH/BD/52047/2012, and from the Funda\c c\~ao Calouste Gulbenkian through the Programa Gulbenkian de Est\' imulo \`a Investiga\c c\~ao Cient\'ifica.
-V.C. acknowledges financial support provided under the European Union's FP7 ERC Starting Grant ``The dynamics of black holes: testing the limits of Einstein's theory'' grant agreement no. DyBHo--256667.
-P.P. was supported by the European Community through the Intra-European Marie Curie contracts aStronGR-2011-298297, AstroGRAphy-2013-623439 and by FCT-Portugal through the projects IF/00293/2013 and CERN/FP/123593/2011.
+We thank Carlos Herdeiro and Pedro Cunha for kindly providing us the images for Fig.~\ref{fig:shadows}.
+We are also much indebted to Lorenzo Annulli, Enrico Barausse, Emanuele Berti, Mateja Boskovic, \'Oscar Dias, Roberto Emparan, Shrobana Ghosh, Leonardo Gualtieri, Carlos Herdeiro, Taishi Ikeda, Maximiliano Isi, Luis Lehner, Hideo Kodama, Akihiro Ishibashi, Jos\'e Lemos, Avi Loeb, Hirotada Okawa, Frans Pretorius, Thomas Sotiriou, Ulrich Sperhake, Ling Sun, Rodrigo Vicente, Helvi Witek, Shijun Yoshida, Hirotaka Yoshino, and Tien-tien Yu for many and interesting discussions throughout the years.

-This research was supported in part by the Perimeter Institute for Theoretical Physics.
-Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development $\&$ Innovation.
-This work was supported by the NRHEP 295189 FP7-PEOPLE-2011-IRSES Grant.